 We were perusing the web today and ran into an interesting article by Stephen M. Walt over at Foreign Policy.
 His argument?
-Many of your favorite IR Kritik theorists are failing to produce policy-relevant research because of something so mundane as … rankings?professor
+Many of your favorite IR Kritik theorists are failing to produce policy-relevant research because of something so mundane as … rankings?

 Walt explains,